 Please refer to the specific recommendation and relevant section or page number of the Phase 1 Initial Report for additional details and context about each recommendation.
 Where applicable, you are encouraged to reference sections in the report for ease of the future review by the EPDP Team.

-As a reminder, it is important that your comments include a rationale.
+As a reminder, this Phase 1 Initial Report covers topics related to IDN gTLD definition and variant management at the top-level.
+The EPDP Team is expected to deliberate on issues pertaining to the second-level IDN variant management during Phase 2 of its work.
+It is important that your comments include a reason.
 The EPDP Team is interested in your reasoning so that the conclusions reached and the issues discussed by the EPDP Team can be tested against the reasoning of others.

 Section 1: Information about Submission